Typescript-TDD/ts-auto-mock/README.md

 ##### Default values
-You can also define default values to overrides specific fields
+You can also define default values to overrides specific fields You dont have to provide the entire interface, just a partial of the one to mock
 ```ts
 import { createMock } from 'ts-auto-mock';